Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 Very often a workflow of training models and delivering them to the production environment contains loads of manual work.
 These could be various steps depending on the type of the model you're using and the workflow you're working within.

 The workflow can be divided into two main parts: data science and "devops".
-The first part contians all the work related to the model development and model evaluation.
+The first part contains all the work related to the model development and model evaluation.
 To name a few aspects:

 - Data collection
 - Data investigation